It's a question that puzzles lots of folks when those familiar symptoms hit: Is all that coughing and sneezing from a cold or hay fever?

 Runny or stuffy nose

-Although there are some differences, cold and allergy symptoms overlap quite a bit.
 The most important difference is that colds usually don't last longer than 14 days.
-If you still have symptoms after two weeks, see your doctor.
-These may be allergy symptoms or a sign of another problem.
+So see your doctor if you still have symptoms after 2 weeks.
+These may be allergy symptoms or signs of another problem.